-- The Initial Franchise Fee is generally $39,500 for an Anytime Fitness center franchise.
-However, Anytime Fitness discounts these fees in certain specific circumstances.
+- The Initial Franchise Fee is generally $42,500 for an Anytime Fitness center franchise.
+However, Anytime Fitness charges other Initial Franchise Fees in certain specific circumstances.

 - While Anytime Fitness does not charge for this training, you do have to pay your travel and living expenses while you attend the training.

-- Rent for these locations will typically vary from $10 to $35 per square foot per year.
-Anytime Fitness’s estimate assumes you must pay only the first month’s rent and a security deposit equal to another month’s rent.
+- Anytime Fitness’s estimate assumes you must pay only the first month’s rent and a security deposit equal to another month’s rent.

 - The Anytime Fitness franchise model is based on minimizing overhead expenses, including real estate costs.

 - A lower cost center is one that would require fewer leasehold improvements and fewer equipment expenditures.

 - Moderate and higher cost fitness centers may require extensive interior renovations and additional equipment.
 The above figures do not include extensive renovations.

 - Anytime Fitness assumes the general contractor will include permitting fees in the construction costs.

 - You may be required to participate in Anytime Fitness’s “Construction Management Services” program offered through its approved vendor to oversee the construction of your Anytime Fitness center.

 - At this time, participation in the Construction Management Services program is optional, but Anytime Fitness has included the $8,500 cost in the high range estimates.